- 1. Introduction and Overview

 In Mathematics, the standard for proceeding to Part III (MMath) is high, i.e. a good First.
 You should consult your DoS for the most up-to-date information.

-In all cases, the final decision rests with the College Council.
+In all cases, the final decision rests with the College Council and it is assumed that there are no other academic or other requirements unmet that would prevent progression.